-- 1. In standby mode, press the left soft key ((i) Menu, then press (5x), (green) for Calculator.
+- In standby mode, press the left soft key () Menu, then press , for Calculator.
 The Calculator appears in the display. - 2.
-Enter the first number in your equation using the keypad (numbers can be up to nine digits long). - Press to enter a decimal point. - Press (#3) to change the sign for a number to a negative. - Use the navigation key to set the type of calculation that you wish to perform.
-Your choices are as follows. - [+] Addition - [x] Multiplication - [-] Subtraction - [÷] Division - 4.
-Use the keypad to enter the second number into your equation. - 5.
-Press on to perform the calculation and view the result.
+Enter the first number in your equation using the keypad (numbers can be up to nine digits long).

+Press $\bigcirc$ to enter a decimal point, or press $\bigcirc$ to change the sign for a number to a negative.

+- 3. Use the navigation key to set the type of calculation you want to perform. - 4.
+Press control to perform the calculation and view the result.